alexandrecorazza/xpfarm-anagram-detection/notes.md

 Navigator: João

 1. To start, we write a initial test, using the example from the Kata description `"foefet" is an anagram of "toffee"` ✅ done

+2. Continuing, we write a second test, to check the parameters is NOT a anagram ✅ done

+3.